Launching the Application

 Set Up Test User Access within Encompass Application sandbox

-We will set up test user access in Web Version of Encompass as the host Encompass application for the purposes of this exercise.
+We will set up test user access in Encompass web interface as the host Encompass application for the purposes of this exercise.

 - Navigate to